 The successful candidate will worth Andrew Parkin, Keeper of Archaeology, on the collections and gain an insight into the varied tasks of working in a museum.

-The successful candidate will have the opportunity to complete three different tasks: 1) historical research on an aspect of Roman history, including life in a Roman city, Roman bathing, and early-modern / modern literary responses to Roman sites; 2) the interpretation of historical material to the public, including the preparation of display panels, family trails and reconstruction drawings; 3) shadowing a historian at project meetings and helping to prepare project documents.
-The exact programme will be determined by its timing, project requirements, and the interests of the candidate.
+The successful candidate will have the opportunity to complete work on three different tasks to enable the completion of a museum exhibition on Roman Britain: 1) historical research on an aspect of life in a Romano-British town; 2) the preparation of the interpretation materials for the public, including the graphic display panels, family trails or reconstruction drawings; 3) shadowing a historian at project meetings and help prepare internal project documents.
+These examples are indicative and the location, format and expected outputs of the placement programme will be determined by project timings and requirements, and a discussion with the candidate about their interests and skills.

 This placement offers the opportunity to gain experience in digital classics research.
-The successful candidate will have the opportunity to implement a small, supervised but independent piece of work related to one of the Institute’s projects, for example: catalogue digital classics resources; compile and visualise a spatial dataset of classical entities or texts.
+The successful candidate will have the opportunity to implement a small, supervised but independent piece of work related to one of the Institute’s projects, such as 3D imaging of antiquities in the ICS's Ehrenberg Collection or cataloguing digital classics resources.
 Advanced digital skills are not a requirement, but familiarity with basic tools such as spreadsheets and database tables would be an advantage.

 How to Apply